DevOpsHiveHQ/dynamic-devops-roadmap/docs/getting-started/README.md

 ## Roadmap Index

-Visit [HiveBox Project](../projects/hivebox/) if you are interested in the DevOps hands-on project **only**.
+Visit [HiveBox Project](../projects/hivebox/) if interested in the DevOps hands-on project **only**.
 Continue if you want the full roadmap.

 <Tabs>
   <TabItem value="quick" label="Quick Index" default>